librecores/librecores-web/site/sitecontent/designcontest.md

 [Free and Open Source Silicon Foundation (FOSSi)](http://fossi-foundation.org) looks for submissions for the LibreCores Student Design contest.
 Our goal is to encourage students to contribute to open hardware and actively participate in the community.
-This is your chance to be one of the pioneers of Open Hardware movement.
+This is *your* chance to be one of the pioneers of the Open Hardware movement!

 Submissions will be presented as posters during [ORCONF](http://orconf.org) 2016 on October 7-9 in Bologna, Italy.
-Best contributions will be awarded during the Conference.
+The best contributions will receive the LibreCores Student Design Award  during the conference.
 There will be a limited number of travel grants available for eligible students.